 - drafting and negotiating the lease agreement (refer to the “Know your Rights” page), especially the rent and other items subject to negotiations on your behalf,

 - checking all items on the inventory list and determining any preexisting damage or problems (so you will not be held responsible),

 - settling in your new home, including information and advice on utilities and other service providers, eventual home improvements, furniture and appliances shops, etc.,

 - introducing you to your new neighborhood and to an expatriate already living (accraexpat.com Property has developed a network of expatriates in each residential area who volunteered to welcome and guide new residents),

 - remaining available to you to assist with any questions or issues during the length of your lease.

-Should you not want to do a search yourself among all available rental properties in the Residential Rentals section, you may send in your requirements to accraexpat.com using the "Send your requirements" box and we will contact you with a shortlist of matching properties.
+We invitde you to see the properties listed or simply send in your requirements to accraexpat.com Property using the "Send your requirements" box.
 Alternatively, you can contact us directly at firstname.lastname@example.org.

 We hope this and the other pages of our Residential Guide have been helpful and welcome your feedback and/or questions at email@example.com.